 Nutley in Essex County, New Jersey — The American Northeast (Mid-Atlantic)

-Erected 1935 by Nutley Chapter New Jersey Society, Sons of the American Revolution.
+Erected 1965 by Yantacaw Chapter, Daughters of the American Revolution.

 Topics and series.
-This historical marker is listed in these topic lists: Charity & Public Work • Patriots & Patriotism • War, US Revolutionary • Women.
-In addition, it is included in the Sons of the American Revolution series list.
-A significant historical year for this entry is 1702.
+This historical marker is listed in these topic lists: Patriots & Patriotism • War, US Revolutionary.
+In addition, it is included in the Daughters of the American Revolution (DAR) series list.

 Location.
-40° 49.121′ N, 74° 9.465′ W. Marker is in Nutley, New Jersey, in Essex County.
-Marker is at the intersection of Chestnut Street and Vincent Place, on the right when traveling west on Chestnut Street.
-Marker is located on the house, to the right of the front door.
+40° 49.019′ N, 74° 9.653′ W. Marker is in Nutley, New Jersey, in Essex County.
+Marker is at the intersection of N Franklin Avenue and New Street, on the right when traveling north on N Franklin Avenue.
+Marker is located in front of Nutley High School.
 Touch for map.
-Marker is at or near this postal address: 216 Chestnut Street, Nutley NJ 07110, United States of America.
+Marker is in this post office area: Nutley NJ 07110, United States of America.
 Touch for directions.

 Other nearby markers.
 At least John F. Kennedy (approx. 0.2 miles away); Vreeland House (approx. 0.2 miles away); Centre Street Bridge (approx. 0.2 miles away); Kingsland Manor (approx. 1.2 miles away); All Wars Memorial (approx. 1.2 miles away); To the Memory of Those Who Served (approx. 1.2 miles away); Henry Svehla Monument (approx. 1.2 miles away); River Road School (approx. 1.4 miles away).
 Touch for a list and map of all markers in Nutley.